mdgolammafuz/mdgolammafuz/README.md

 My background in **Computational Physics** (IIT Bombay, ESO Germany) taught me how to model complex, non-linear systems where precision is critical.
 Today, I apply that same rigor to software engineering—architecting **self-healing MLOps platforms**, **governed data pipelines**, and **agentic AI systems**.

-I don't just build models; I build the infrastructure that keeps them alive, reliable, and scalable.
+I build the infrastructure that keeps them alive, reliable, and scalable.

 ---